Jack Knife Sit-Up

 Instructions

-• Engage your core and press your lower back into the floor.
+• Lie on a mat with your arms reaching overhead and your legs straight, then press your lower back gently into the floor.

-• Lower your upper body and legs back down in a controlled manner, keeping your core engaged.
+• Lower your upper body and legs back to the floor under control, keeping tension through the descent.

 Tips & Tricks